-- 8.1 Dorset Police report low crime levels in the Parish, with the majority of reported crime being to do with theft from parked cars. - 8.2 While in previous consultations a few residents have said that they want street lighting installed, the great majority were against this for environmental or aesthetic reasons.
+- 8.1 Dorset Police report low crime levels in the Parish, with the majority of reported crime being to do with theft from parked cars.
+There was a Neighbourhood Watch scheme in the Parish, but this ceased to operate some 5 6 years ago.
+It has been suggested that the scheme should be re-started with an emphasis on prevention and watchfulness.
+The Parish Council would be prepared to support such a scheme if volunteers to run it came forward. - 8.2 While in previous consultations a few residents have said that they want street lighting installed, the great majority were against this for environmental or aesthetic reasons.
 There is no street crime to speak of that street lighting might help reduce or deter, no comments have been made on this issue during recent consultations.
 While some residents may be fearful of the streets at night, the Parish Council does not believe that street lighting is the way to deal with this.